 Another technical note on multiple exposures

 Digital cameras that offer multiple exposure shots, usually give a choice between two modes, Average and Additive.
 The Average mode calculates a pixel average among all exposures, most likely by averaging RGB values.
 The Additive mode simulates better the multiple exposures shots made on film.
 In this mode, pixel values of the different exposures are added to each other.
 Hence, in the good old film days, if I wanted to give an equal value to two exposures while maintaining the intended amount of light on the emulsion, I had to half the light (i.e., the exposure value) in each.
-Using “Average” is the only way to shoot a scene like that on a digital camera, otherwise the moon will average down with the black background of the other shots and, in a case of a three exposures shot, will have only a third of its targeted exposure value.
+Using “Additive” is the only way to shoot a scene like that on a digital camera, otherwise the moon will average down with the black background of the other shots and, in a case of a three exposures shot, will have only a third of its targeted exposure value.
 In addition, as the background is pitch black, the exposure value of the object should be kept in full in each of the exposures, on both film and digital cameras, unless the object is expected to overlap among exposures.

 The original slide looked like this: